Clean Air Program Overview

 The CAP is being voluntarily developed by the Port and is designed to build on current and proposed control and goods movement strategies, customized for local port operations.
 It is a strategic program to identify local port-related emission sources and methods to control them beyond current regulatory programs, either through early implementation or greater penetration of control strategies.

 The first step in the CAP process was to identify specific sources of air pollutants from Port operations.
-This information is reported in the Final 2006 Baseline Air Emissions Inventory (pdf).

 A Clean Air Program Draft Report was completed and presented to the Board of Port Commissioners on Tuesday, February 12, 2008.
 This document describes the goals of the Clean Air Program, the local and regional context in which the Clean Air Program is being developed, and the current regulatory environment.
 The Draft Report discusses the 2006 Emissions Inventory and its implications on the development of the Clean Air Program.
 Selected control measures, including the process by which these measures were evaluated and the framework for the continuation of this Program into 2008, also are presented.

 The Vessel Speed Reduction Program is a voluntary strategy to reduce air pollutants and greenhouse gas emissions from cargo and cruise ships by reducing speeds in the vicinity of San Diego Bay.
 Studies show that reducing vessel speeds decreases air emissions which ultimately lead to better air quality.

 The Port asks cargo vessel operators entering or leaving San Diego Bay to observe a 12-knot speed limit.
 For cruise ships, a 15-knot limit is requested.
 The Vessel Speed Reduction zone extends 20 nautical miles seaward from Point Loma.